tanikina/claim-verification-nlp/index.md

    <details>
    <summary>Summary</summary>

    A dataset for <b>multi-hop explainable</b> fact verification.
-Each claim is accompanied by two or three golden documents containing the necessary information for veracity reasoning, a veracity label and an explanation that outlines <b>the reasoning path supporting the veracity classification<b>.
+Each claim is accompanied by two or three golden documents containing the necessary information for veracity reasoning, a veracity label and an explanation that outlines <b>the reasoning path supporting the veracity classification</b>.

    The <b>baseline model</b> includes 3 parts:
    <ul>
    <li>Rule- and neural-based document retrieval</li>
-   <li>Document <b>summarization using BART<b></li>
+   <li>Document <b>summarization using BART</b></li>
    <li>Verdict prediction with BERT or a graph-based text reasoning model, the state-of-art fact-checking model GEAR</li>
    </ul>